ClementineAccount/simple-penalty-die/README.md

 or by searching for the module listed in the same Module Installer.
 More information can be found on FoundryVTT's [Module Management](https://foundryvtt.com/article/modules/) page.

 # License
-Simple Penalty Die is licensed under the GPLv3 License (see LICENSE).
+Simple Penalty Die is licensed under the [MIT License](https://github.com/ClementineAccount/simple-penalty-die/blob/master/LICENSE).